Curriculum, Enrollment, and Graduation

 Student Records

 Access to student records is restricted according to the Family Educational Rights & Privacy Act (FERPA).
-For more information see https://www.montana.edu/policy/family_ed_privacy_act/.
+For more information, see the Family Educational Rights and Privacy Act (FERPA) Notification of Rights page.
 Questions regarding privacy of student records should be directed to the Registrar.

 Name Change

-Notice of legal change of name, resulting from marriage, divorce, or other reason, must be promptly filed with the Registrar.
-Name change forms are available from the Registrar’s Office and must be submitted with copies of a legal court document, driver’s license and Social Security card with new name before academic records can reflect any name change.
+Notice of legal change of name, resulting from marriage, divorce, or another reason, must be promptly filed with the Office of the Registrar.
+The online Name Change Request Form can be found here: https://www.montana.edu/registrar/documents/pdfs/Name%20Change%20Request%20Form%202024.pdf.
+This form must be submitted with copies of a legal court document, driver’s license and Social Security card with the new name before academic records can reflect any name change.

 Transcript of Record